Lars Ahlfors

-Lars Valerian Ahlfors (18 April 1907 – 11 October 1996) was a Finnish mathematician, remembered for his work in the field of Riemann surfaces and his textbook on complex analysis.
-In 1936, Ahlfors was awarded the first Fields Medal, along with American mathematician Jesse Douglas.
+Lars Valerian Ahlfors (18 April 1907 – 11 October 1996) was a Finnish mathematician and the leading figure in complex analysis during the 20th century.
+He is remembered for his work on Riemann surfaces, quasiconformal mappings and Teichmüller spaces, and for his textbook on complex analysis.
+In 1936 Ahlfors was one of the first two recipients of the Fields Medal, along with American mathematician Jesse Douglas, and in 1981 he received the Wolf Prize in Mathematics.

-Background
+Biography

+Early life and education

 Ahlfors was born in Helsinki, Finland.
 His mother, Sievä Helander, died at his birth.
-His father, Axel Ahlfors, was a professor of engineering at the Helsinki University of Technology.
+His father, Karl Axel Mauritz Ahlfors, was a professor of engineering at the Helsinki University of Technology.
 The Ahlfors family was Swedish-speaking, so he first attended the private school Nya svenska samskolan where all classes were taught in Swedish.
-Ahlfors studied at University of Helsinki from 1924, graduating in 1928 having studied under Ernst Lindelöf and Rolf Nevanlinna.
-He assisted Nevanlinna in 1929 with his work on Denjoy's conjecture on the number of asymptotic values of an entire function.
+Ahlfors studied at the University of Helsinki from 1924, graduating in 1928 having studied under Ernst Lindelöf and Rolf Nevanlinna.
+In the autumn of 1928 he travelled with Nevanlinna to Zurich, where Nevanlinna had been invited to fill a vacant professorship at the Swiss Federal Institute of Technology.
+Ahlfors later emphasised the importance of this journey, which brought him from the periphery of Europe to its mathematical centre.
+He assisted Nevanlinna with his work on Denjoy's conjecture on the number of asymptotic values of an entire function, and in 1929 published the first proof of this conjecture, now known as the Denjoy–Carleman–Ahlfors theorem.

-In 1929 Ahlfors published the first proof of this conjecture, now known as the Denjoy–Carleman–Ahlfors theorem.
-It states that the number of asymptotic values approached by an entire function of order ρ along curves in the complex plane going toward infinity is less than or equal to 2ρ.

 He completed his doctorate from the University of Helsinki in 1930.

-Career
+Academic career

+Ahlfors began his academic career at Åbo Akademi and was appointed associate professor of mathematics at the University of Helsinki in 1933.
+In 1935–1936 Ahlfors was a visiting researcher at Harvard University.
+In 1936 he was one of the first two people to be awarded the Fields Medal (the other was Jesse Douglas).
+The prize committee noted that Ahlfors was one of the most brilliant representatives of the Finnish school of function theory founded by Ernst Lindelöf, which over thirty years had made many valuable contributions to mathematics and produced so many outstanding mathematicians.
+When offered an associate professorship at Harvard, he left his position at the University of Helsinki in autumn 1936.
+He returned to Finland in 1938 to take up a Swedish-language professorship in mathematics at the University of Helsinki.